spnda/fastgltf/docs/overview.rst

 fastgltf provides a utility header for working with accessors.
 The header contains various functions and utilities for reading, copying, and converting accessor data.
 All of these tools also directly support sparse accessors to help add support for these without having to understand how they work.
-These utilities are meant to drastically simplify using glTF
+These utilities are meant to drastically simplify using glTF accessors and buffers.

 You can learn more about this feature of fastgltf in the dedicated chapter: :doc:`tools`.
 However, to give a quick overview this is a simple example of how to load the indices of a primitive: